 In the chart weekly values have been scaled by Z-score normalisation (whereby the mean of each data series, Mean[D], is subtracted from each value in that series, d, the result being divided by the standard deviation of the series StdDev[D]).
 As can be seen most values fall within two standard deviations of the mean.
-The chart and discussion are updated regularly.
+The chart and discussion were updated regularly until the end of March 2024.

 The Current Situation

 Extremely infectious Omicron sub-variants now cause most cases in the UK.
 The ratio of deaths to hospital admissions is now relatively steady but the NHS remains under severe pressure.
 Infections, hospital admissions and deaths rose in October 2022, but after falling in November rose again in December and then remained fairly steady for a while.
 The number of infections and hospital admissions have increased since mid-July 2023.
 After that the percentage of positive tests reached record levels because the number of tests taken remained low despite an increase in infections.
-This metric has now been discontinued.
+This metric was discontinued after Jul;y 2023.

 Note that the graph, which represented the situation for the entire UK until 20th May 2022, now represents the data for England only because of changes in the way that the underlying data is reported.
 This is not expected to have affected the standardised data significantly.